cph-cachet/flutter-plugins/packages/health/README.md

 Enables reading and writing health data from/to Apple Health, Google Fit and Health Connect.

-> Google Fitness API is being deprecated and Health Connect the plugin will transition into the API as the Health Connect
+> Google Fitness API is deprecated and will be turned down in 2024, thus this package will also transition to only support Health Connect.

 The plugin supports: